VilmaDaukantaite/final_project/README.md

-[Your Final Project Title]
+## Loan grade clasification and expected default rate prediction using ML
+### Based on LendingClub transactions

 #### Vilma Daukantaite
 ##### Data Analytics Bootcamp / Ironhack Barcelona Campus / April 2019

 ### Overview
-Include the following points in your overview:

-* What data/business/research/personal question you would like to answer?
-Make sure the question description is human-friendly because you will have non-tech audience to see your final project presentation.
-* Did you understand the context for the question and the scientific or business application?
-* What is the hypothesis you would like to test in order to answer your question?
-Frame your hypothesis with statistical/data languages (i.e. define Null and Alternative Hypothesis).
-You can use formulas if you want but that is not required.
-* Did you consider whether the question could be answered with the available data?
+* What factors influence your grade as a borrower?
+* Was there a significant difference in default on loans during 2007-2011 as compared to now?
+* Building ML model for classifying borrowers/loans
+* Building ML model for estimating expected default rate

+* I am sure these techniques are already widely used in order to speed up transactions and automatize certain processes.

+* Hypothesis testing:
+H0 - there was no difference between default rate during 2007-2011 and 2013-2018
+H1 - there was a significant difference between default rate during 2007-2011 and 2013-2018

+* I believe there is enough of data available.
+However limitation might come from the fact that there is less data points for the earlier periods as compared to 2018
 * How will you test your hypothesis?
+Two sample t test for difference of means

 * How will you test your success?